Armour-piercing ammunition: World War II

 APHE shells for tank guns, although used by most forces of this period, were not used by the British.
-The only British APHE projectile for tank use in this period was the Shell AP, Mk1 for the 2 pdr anti-tank gun and this was dropped as it was found that the fuze tended to separate from the body during penetration.
+The only British APHE projectile for tank use in this period was the Shell AP, Mk1 for the (40 mm) QF 2-pdr anti-tank gun and this was dropped as it was found that the fuze tended to separate from the body during penetration.
 Even when the fuze did not separate and the system functioned correctly, damage to the interior was little different from the solid shot, and so did not warrant the additional time and cost of producing a shell version.
-They had been using APHE since the invention of the 1.5% high-explosive Palliser shell in the 1870s and 1880s, and understood the tradeoffs between reliability, damage, percentage of high explosive, and penetration, and deemed reliability and penetration to be most important for tank use.
+They had been using APHE since the invention of the 1.5% high-explosive Palliser shell in the 1870s and 1880s, and understood the trade-offs between reliability, damage, percentage of high explosive, and penetration, and deemed reliability and penetration to be most important for tank use.
 Naval APHE projectiles of this period, being much larger used a bursting charge of about 1–3% of the weight of the complete projectile, but in anti-tank use, the much smaller and higher velocity shells used only about 0.5% e.g. Panzergranate 39 with only 0.2% high-explosive filling.
 This was due to much higher armour penetration requirements for the size of shell (e.g. over 2.5 times calibre in anti-tank use compared to below 1 times calibre for naval warfare).
 Therefore, in most APHE shells put to anti-tank use the aim of the bursting charge was to aid the number of fragments produced by the shell after armour penetration, the energy of the fragments coming from the speed of the shell after being fired from a high velocity anti-tank gun, as opposed to its bursting charge.
 There were some notable exceptions to this, with naval calibre shells put to use as anti-concrete and anti-armour shells, albeit with a much reduced armour penetrating ability.
 The filling was detonated by a rear-mounted delay fuze.
 The explosive used in APHE projectiles needs to be highly insensitive to shock to prevent premature detonation.
 The US forces normally used the explosive Explosive D, otherwise known as ammonium picrate, for this purpose.
 Other combatant forces of the period used various explosives, suitably desensitized (usually by the use of waxes mixed with the explosive).